 Perhaps my dad and uncle got the idea to ride Triumphs from the movies–there sure were a lot of examples of cool guys riding them.
 My dad was in Marlon Brando’s and

 James Dean’s generation who rode Triumphs on screen and (at least for Dean) off.
 But my dad seemed to have the highest degree of respect for Steve McQueen.
-McQueen raced cars and dirt bikes and in The Great Escape did virtually all of the tricky motorcycle work short of the famous jump and spill which, due to insurance regulations, were done by his off-road racing buddy Bud Ekins.
+McQueen raced cars and dirt bikes and in The Great Escape did virtually all of the tricky motorcycle work short of the famous jump and spill which.
+Due to insurance regulations, his off-road racing buddy Bud Ekins performed those stunts.
 The motorcycles used were not the historically correct BMWs, but more nimble Triumphs.
 McQueen indirectly sold a lot of Triumphs.
 Triumph Motorcycles Ltd. returned the favor and named apparel and even one of their motorcycle models after him.

 So Triumphs are closely linked to men like James Dean, Steve “King of Cool” McQueen, and, on a personal level, my dad, and my uncle.
 I might enjoy riding a Triumph Bonneville, Scrambler, or Street Twin, but I wouldn’t be forwarding the brand any, and that’s okay.
 My love of Triumphs is more of unfulfilled love–a shiny object in the window I look upon from time to time with a distant longing.
 So, when I literally saw a gun-barrel grey Triumph Bonneville T1200 in the window of the store where I buy my calcium and vitamin D (pills I’d rather not take, but I need to because of my old age) the irony stung a bit.
 And, with return visits, it is the sting that kept on hurting.